flimflam-austin/hugo-cms-test/site/content/quick_reads/20180823-18-08-16-the-queen/index.md

     _key: card-6-02cb7689-bae1-4439-a092-97b27ddd05fa
   - order: 6
     body: >-
-      > ‘I love Wal-Mart and not just because my record is there.
-You can get some things there that you cannot find at Saks or Bergdorf’s or other upscale stores.’
+      > "I love Wal-Mart and not just because my record is there.
+You can get some things there that you cannot find at Saks or Bergdorf’s or other upscale stores."